2019 Mary O. Fritchie Art Show

 By the late 1990s the size of the art show was doubled and artists were allowed to line the portion of Mill Road between Main Street and Church Street adjacent to the Village Green location.
 The caliber of the annual art show event in Westhampton Beach escalated each year as the jury selection process became more stringent and competitive thus gaining higher notoriety as one of the most respected art shows in the northeast.

-Today, the executive board of directors of the Greater Westhampton Chamber of Commerce continue with the tradition of producing an annual summer poster contest, as well as orchestrating the Annual Mary O. Fritchie Outdoor Juried Fine Art Show.
+Today, the executive board of directors of the Greater Westhampton Chamber of Commerce continue with the tradition of orchestrating the Annual Mary O. Fritchie Outdoor Juried Fine Art Show.
 Although many recognize nearly 75 years of organized art in Westhampton Beach, the board of directors uses the 1972 date of when the art show was renamed in Ms. Fritchie’s honor in commemorating the annual event.

-In honor of Mary O. Fritchie and her vision for creating a premiere art event in the Greater Westhampton community, the executive board of directors of the Greater Westhampton Chamber of Commerce have established an annual scholarship in the amount of $1000 to a graduating senior of the Westhampton Beach High School who excels in fine art and intends to enroll in a four-year higher education program with the intent to major in art or art education.
+In honor of Mary O. Fritchie and her vision for creating a premiere art event in the Greater Westhampton community, the executive board of directors of the Greater Westhampton Chamber of Commerce have established an annual scholarship to a graduating senior of the Westhampton Beach High School who excels in fine art and intends to enroll in a four-year higher education program with the intent to major in art or art education.